MHWA members

 - Alan Cole - aecole@wn.com.au - is a farmer at Kellerberrin, WA, who has rallied cars for many years, having restored two Hudson cars (1923 & 1952) which he carelessly allowed to burn in a garage fire.
 He is now looking to restore other cars suitable for rallying and in the past enjoyed many miles of rallying including the 1988 Castrol Bi-Centennial Rally to Canberra.
 He has an interest in history in general including heavy vehicles, machinery and dealerships, which sold and serviced these units throughout the State.
 Alan was also chairman of a committee producing the publication “A Man His Dog and a Dead Kangaroo” authored by Terry Spence, a history of Kellerberrin, Doodlakine and Baandee.

 - Maurice Davin - mfdavin@bigpond.com - Maurice has interests in automotive history, rear-engined cars and commercials, microcars, light tractors and small motorcycles.
-He is President and a founding member of the Special Interest Vehicle Association Inc. (SIVA) and a member of Society of Automotive Historians Inc. Currently restoring a 1967 Hino Contessa, his collection also includes rare examples of NSU, Autobianchi and Trojan.
-Maurice has owned a fascinatinmg array of unusual vehicles.
+He was President and a founding member of the Special Interest Vehicle Association Inc. (SIVA) and a member of Society of Automotive Historians Inc. Currently restoring a 1967 Hino Contessa, his collection also includes rare examples of NSU, Autobianchi, Trojan and other Hinos.
+Maurice has owned a fascinating array of unusual vehicles.
+Maurice is on the CMC Technical Committee.
 He collects sales literature, scale models, books, etc. He has written some automotive newsletter and magazine articles and is considered an authority on unusual vehicles.

 - Ken Devine -